Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks: Related Work

-There is not much work on the proportion of the area of triangular holes.
-Some recent work \cite{LT04, LR06, WY06, LHZ12} provides some results on coverage probability but with a different point of view.
-In \cite{LT04, LR06}, the fraction of the area covered by sensors is analysed.
-In \cite{WY06}, the authors study how the probability of coverage changes with the sensing radius or the number of sensors.
-In \cite{LHZ12}, a point in a plane is defined to be tri-covered if it lies inside a triangle formed by three nodes, and the probability of tri-coverage is analysed.
-None of them considers triangular holes, we provide some initial results about proportion of triangular holes in \cite{YMD12}.
+Extensive research has been done to analyze coverage ratio of a WSN.
+In \cite{LT04}, the authors studied the coverage properties of large-scale sensor networks and obtained the fraction of the area covered by sensors.
+The sensors are assumed to have the same sensing range and are distributed according to a homogeneous Poisson point process (PPP) in plane.
+In \cite{WY06}, the authors studied how the probability of $k$-coverage changes with the sensing radius or the number of sensors, given that sensors are deployed as either a PPP or a uniform point process.
+In \cite{LR06}, the coverage problem in planar heterogeneous sensor networks are investigated and analytical expressions of coverage are derived.
+Their formulation is more general in the sense that sensor can be deployed according to an arbitrary stochastic distribution, or can have different sensing capabilities or can have arbitrary sensing shapes.
+In \cite{LHZ12}, a point in a plane is defined to be tri-covered if it lies inside a triangle formed by three nodes, and the probability of tri-coverage is analyzed.
+None of them considered triangular holes, we provided some initial results about the ratio of the area of triangular holes in \cite{YMD12} and further improve them in this paper.

-The related work on the coverage problem in WSNs can be generally classified into three categories: location-based, range-based and connectivity-based.
-In the first category, the Voronoi diagram is used to detect boundary nodes in \cite{FGG04, WCL04}.
-In \cite{ZZF09}, a boundary node detection algorithm based on localized Voronoi polygons is proposed.
-In \cite{HT03}, it is proved that a sensor node does not border a coverage hole if its sensing border is entirely covered by the sensing ranges of its neighbours.
-Another boundary node detection approach proposed in \cite{WXZ03} simplifies the previous border-checking approach by only checking intersection points on the sensing border.
-The former algorithms only detect boundary nodes but do not detect boundary cycles.
-Based on that, the authors propose a method to obtain the exact boundary cycles of coverage holes in \cite{TT06}.

-Range-based approaches attempt to identify boundary nodes based on relative distance between neighbouring nodes.
-In \cite{ZZF06}, a localized Voronoi polygon based boundary node detection algorithm is proposed, which is similar as that in \cite{ZZF09}.
-The difference lies in that the localized Voronoi polygon is constructed using location information of nodes in \cite{ZZF09} while it is constructed based on directional and distance information between neighbouring nodes in \cite{ZZF06}.
-In \cite{B08, B12}, the author proposes a coverage verification algorithm based on distances between neighbouring nodes.
-These approaches also only detect boundary nodes without discovering all boundary cycles.